BjornarOlstad/Group-Project-Programming-HSG/README.md

 A scatterplot visualizes the clusters by plotting GDP against personal income, with each cluster highlighted in a different color.
 The scatterplot also includes annotations in the legend to indicate the number of states in each cluster, making the distribution clear at a glance.

 To further analyze the clusters, the code generates boxplots for variables like GDP, personal income, and population.
 These boxplots, arranged in a 2x2 grid, provide a detailed view of how these variables are distributed within each cluster, highlighting economic disparities and patterns across states.

+** Task 5** (Simon)
+The program is a data analysis tool designed to enable interactive exploration of state-level economic data.
+It combines data processing, user-friendly graphical interfaces, and visualization to offer a seamless experience for analyzing data.

+At its core, the program loads a dataset containing detailed metrics about various U.S. states, such as population, GDP, personal income, and related economic indicators.
+Users can interact with the program via graphical dropdown menus to select specific regions and attributes of interest.
+The program filters the data to focus on the selected region and enriches it by calculating derived metrics like GDP per capita and income per capita.

+Once the data is processed, users can choose specific attributes to compare, and the program generates an interactive scatter plot.
+This plot visually represents relationships between the selected metrics, with state-level annotations that make it easy to interpret.
+Through this visualization, users gain deeper insights into the economic characteristics and performance of states within the chosen region.

+The combination of intuitive interfaces, rich data manipulation, and clear visual outputs makes the program an engaging tool for exploring economic data in a meaningful way.

+**Task 6** (Selina)